 - A cloud camera that streams a live feed of the inside of your home

-- An Echo or Alexa speaker that can answer questions, play music, or make calls
+- A Google, Echo or Alexa speaker that can answer questions, play music or make calls

-- Even a smart toilet that can flip the seat and lid automatically, reduce your toilet paper consumption by including a bidet wand, and flush the bowl for you.
+- A smart toilet that can flip the seat and lid automatically, reduce your toilet paper consumption by including a bidet wand, and flush the bowl for you.

 Another smart home renovation that people often make is installing renewable energy sources.
-Switching to renewable energy offers a lot of benefits in the long term, such as lowering power bill costs, increasing the value of your home, and reducing your environmental impact.
-Although this may have a high initial cost, solar panels, wind turbines and geothermal heat pumps all qualify for the Residential Renewable Energy Tax Credit, which means the government will reimburses all or a portion of your investment.
+Switching to renewable energy offers many benefits in the long term, such as lowering hydro bill costs, increasing the value of your home, and reducing your environmental impact.
+Although this may have a high initial cost, solar panels, wind turbines and geothermal heat pumps could qualify for reimbursement during tax season.
+Note that tax incentives for clean energy equipment will vary by province in Canada.